Communications: Emails and Phone Calls

 Be sure to edit your email!
 Proofread multiple times to be sure it is clear of spelling or grammatical errors.
 There are few things as unprofessional as an email that has not been properly checked and edited.

 Including a signature after your salutation at the end of all your emails is a simple way to add professionalism to your correspondence.
 They are also aesthetically pleasing and provide the person you are emailing with more information about yourself.
 To append a signature to your Notre Dame email, go to the “Settings” page of your Notre Dame Gmail account.
+Here are some examples of an email signature:

 After sending an introductory email, you should stay in touch with the professional and keep them updated on your progress with his or her firm.
 Once you submit an internship application, for example, email the analyst you first spoke with to thank them for their time and assistance in the process.
 This will help to demonstrate your interest in the firm and the position.
 Here is an example of a follow-up email to an analyst: